Georgia QB Fields says he's transferring to OSU

-Georgia quarterback Justin Fields will transfer to Ohio State, he announced Friday night in a statement posted on his Twitter account.
+Georgia quarterback Justin Fields will transfer to Ohio State, he confirmed Friday night in a statement posted on his Twitter account.

+Fields, the No. 1 recruit in the 2018 ESPN 300, served as the backup to sophomore quarterback Jake Fromm this season.

 "I've decided to transfer to Ohio State University where I will continue to pursue my undergraduate degree and play football for the Buckeyes.
 I'll miss my teammates more than they'll ever know, and I wish them all the best as they get ready for another great season.
 I hope the bonds we've developed this past year will never be broken by where we choose to play football or where we end up after college."